-Black holes may also be surrounded very hot, electron-positron pair-forming region which can produce high-energy X-rays or gamma-rays.
+Black holes may also be surrounded by very hot, electron-positron pair-forming region which can produce high-energy X-rays or gamma-rays.
+Neutron stars could not, so gamma-ray could provide proof of black hole.

 Superluminal sources - radio sources that appear to expand at greater than the speed of light.
 An optical illusion where a jet moving at 99% the speed of light, so that it chases its own light, is aimed at the Earth.

-Some quasars, active galactic nuclei thought to contain supermassive black holes, display "superluminal" motion.
+Seen in some quasars, active galactic nuclei thought to contain supermassive black holes.
 Some stellar mass binary black holes called micro-quasars or mini-quasars display "superluminal" radio jets; more circumstantial evidence for black holes since neutron stars are not observed to do this.